Birdwatching in Maryland

 There are many areas within a short drive for the common East Coast species.
 In summer, there are yellow-crowned night herons in my neighborhood.
 This is a good area for those visiting D.C. and wanting to see many of America's East Coast birds for the first time.
 The coast, freshwater marsh, and salt marsh are only 2 hour drive away for the less common species.
 I have been an avid birder for about 8 years.

-J Dorothy Washington DC metro area Weekend English
+J Dorothy Washington DC metro area Weekend English, some Spanish

 I'm about 15 minutes from the National Arboretum and close to several parks and wildlife refuges.
 Great areas for spring migration (late April- early May: warblers, orioles, tanagers, hawks, etc) and for waterfowl in the winters.